 Spa & Salon Services – Not available.

-Logan Express provides nonstop bus service between Logan Airport and Braintree, Framingham, Peabody, Woburn and Back Bay (temporarily suspended).
+Logan Express provides nonstop bus service between Logan Airport and Braintree, Framingham, Peabody, Woburn and Back Bay.
 It has full-service bus terminals, with direct service to all of Boston Logan’s terminals (lower level).
 Travel time is about 30-45 minutes, but allow extra time during rush hour/peak travel periods.
-Fare at the time of this July 2022 update was $9 each way (limited time).
+The fare at the time of this August 2023 update was $9 each way (limited time).

 To access the Rental Car Center, follow signs marked “Rental Car Center” and board the blue and white shuttle buses on the lower level.
 Buses depart every 5-6 minutes.